open-simulation-platform/libcosim/CONTRIBUTING.md

 via pull requests.
 A pull request must always be reviewed and merged by someone other than its author.

+Before a pull request can be approved and merged into the code base, the author must sign the "OSP Contributor License Agreement".
+This agreement is pending, but will be included in this repository with guidelines once concluded.

 Programming language and style
 ------------------------------